isc-projects/bind9/doc/arm/reference.rst

    IP records are triggered by the IP address of the DNS client.
-Client IP address triggers are encoded in records that have owner names that are subdomains of ``rpz-client-ip`` relativized to the policy zone origin name and encode an address or address block.
+Client IP address triggers are encoded in records that have owner names that are subdomains of ``rpz-client-ip`` relativized to the policy zone origin name, and that encode an address or address block.
 IPv4 addresses are represented as ``prefixlength.B4.B3.B2.B1.rpz-client-ip``.
 The IPv4 prefix length must be between 1 and 32.
-All four bytes, B4, B3, B2, and B1, must be present.
+All four bytes - B4, B3, B2, and B1 - must be present.
 B4 is the decimal value of the least significant byte of the IPv4 address as in IN-ADDR.ARPA.

    IPv6 addresses are encoded in a format similar to the standard IPv6 text representation, ``prefixlength.W8.W7.W6.W5.W4.W3.W2.W1.rpz-client-ip``.
-Each of W8,...,W1 is a one to four digit hexadecimal number representing 16 bits of the IPv6 address as in the standard text representation of IPv6 addresses, but reversed as in IP6.ARPA.
-(Note that this representation of IPv6 address is different from IP6.ARPA where each hex digit occupies a label.)
-All 8 words must be present except when one set of consecutive zero words is replaced with ``.zz.`` analogous to double colons (::) in standard IPv6 text encodings.
+Each of W8,...,W1 is a one- to four-digit hexadecimal number representing 16 bits of the IPv6 address as in the standard text representation of IPv6 addresses, but reversed as in IP6.ARPA.
+(Note that this representation of IPv6 addresses is different from IP6.ARPA, where each hex digit occupies a label.)
+All 8 words must be present except when one set of consecutive zero words is replaced with ``.zz.``, analogous to double colons (::) in standard IPv6 text encodings.
 The IPv6 prefix length must be between 1 and 128.